Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Method

 The method above focuses on the selection method for evaluating the quality of the prompt speech itself.
 Additionally, we recognize that even when identical prompt speech is input into different methods, the resulting outputs can vary significantly.
 This variability primarily depends on factors such as the selection of speech tokens.
 To address this question, we propose a strategy that considers the specific performance of different models when processing the same prompt speech.

-Specifically, we select 20 descriptive neutral texts for inference based on the prompt candidates from our prompt speech quality selection process.
+Specifically, we select 20 neutral descriptive sentences for inference based on the prompt candidates from our prompt speech quality selection process.
 We then evaluate the inference results for all prompt speeches by calculating the CER of the synthesized speech.
-Furthermore, we use Resemblyzer\cite{wan2018generalized} and WavLM\cite{chen2022wavlm} to evaluate speaker similarity and assess the model's capability to generate the same speaker's voice from the given prompt.
-Finally, we employ the emotion2vec\cite{ma2023emotion2vec} model to assess the emotion similarity between the synthesized speech and the prompt speech, which serves as an indicator of the model's effect in capturing the emotional information of the prompt speech.
-The three metrics of CER, speaker similarity, and emotion similarity form the framework for assessing our model's effect in capturing various speech information.
+Furthermore, we use Resemblyzer~\cite{wan2018generalized} and WavLM~\cite{chen2022wavlm} to evaluate speaker similarity and assess the model's capability to generate the same speaker's voice from the given prompt.
+Finally, we employ the emotion2vec~\cite{ma2023emotion2vec} model to assess the cosine similarity between the emotion of synthesized speech and prompt speech, which serves as an indicator of the model's effect in capturing the emotional information of the prompt speech.
+The three metrics of CER, speaker similarity, and ES form the framework for assessing our model's effect in capturing various speech information.
+These metrics are further integrated through a weighted sum to provide a comprehensive assessment.
 In our selection strategy, we prioritize the quality of the prompt candidates themselves.
 We start with an initial selection of their intrinsic emotional quality before applying the model-specific selection method.